-France fully complied with its commitment to safeguard against downside risk, having taken strong fiscal action to improve and having not taken action to weaken the resilience of small to medium businesses and working families.
-France employed its State aid initiatives to provide small to medium firms advanced
+France fully complied with its commitment to safeguard against downside risk, having taken strong fiscal action to improve the resilience of small to medium businesses and working families.
+France employed its State aid initiatives to provide small to medium firms advanced increased guarantees on loans.
+In cooperation